Energy suppliers offering free electricity days in the UK

 Households that can shift usage

-If you can run appliances in the free window (laundry, dishwasher, batch cooking), your bill can drop—without changing total usage.
+If you can run appliances during a free session (laundry, dishwasher, batch cooking), your bill can drop—without changing total usage.

 Smart meter customers

-Many time-based tariffs work best (or only work) with smart meters because the supplier needs accurate half-hourly readings.
+Free sessions and time-based tariffs work best (or only work) with smart meters, because the supplier needs accurate half-hourly readings.

 EV owners & high electricity use